How to reference text and structure the articles in your review.

 You know what a literature review is, you understand how to conduct one and you have a strategy to take your work forward.
 But how do you write it?

 The following abstract is an example of a literature review conducted to a first class undergraduate standard.
 The text shows how literature sources and argument can be structured.
 The tips in square brackets [ ] explain the reasoning behind the statements.

-The NCVO explains that voluntary organisations are being managed through a “change process aimed at creating a culture of enterprise” (NCVO 1990, p.
+The NCVO explains that voluntary organisations are managed by a “change process aimed at creating a culture of enterprise” (NCVO 1990, p.
 9).
 It is this opening source which really benchmarks the review.
-This demonstrates how the last decade within the third sector, has in general ,failed to deliver to the NCVOs statement above.
-[An example of contradictory research and introducing an argument to the work.]
+This demonstrates how the last decade within the third sector, has largely failed to deliver to the NCVOs statement above.
+[This displays using contradictory research and introducing an argument to the work.]

-Kendall and Knapp (1996) proposed several concepts which have had an increasing impact upon the third sector.
-The evolution of the third sector, Deakin explains, “is attributable to the newly elected Labour government of 1997” (Deacon 1996, p.
+Kendall and Knapp (1996) proposed several ideas which have had an increasing impact upon the third sector.
+The evolution of the third sector, Deakin explains: “is attributable to the newly elected Labour government of 1997” (Deacon 1996, p.
 175).
-Its heightened profile and changes in public perceptions has led to a new revolution of efficiency and management within the third sector.
-Continuing on the political argument Rochester (1998, p.
+The heightened profile and changes in public views has led to a new revolution of efficiency and management within the third sector.
+Continuing the political argument Rochester (1998, p.
 31) believes that:

 “Widespread disillusion with the cost and quality of social welfare provided by western world governments has led to an increased dependency on the third sector”.
 [Here the author mapped out the themes of the literature review and therefore benefited from a natural progression in the review.
 The referenced quote provides weight to this theme.]